Ligue 1: European qualification

 As of the 2023–24 season, as determined by the UEFA coefficient, the top four teams in Ligue 1 qualify for the Champions League, with the top three proceeding directly to the group phase.
 The fourth-placed team enters in the third qualifying round.
 The fifth-placed team qualifies for the UEFA Europa League, the sixth for UEFA Conference League.
 The last Europa League place is determined through the country's domestic cup competition, the Coupe de France.
 If the cup winner qualifies for Europe through their league position, the seventh-placed team in Ligue 1 will qualify for the Conference League.
 If France is among the top two nations that earned the most coefficient points from a single season, an additional Champions League group phase spot will be awarded to the team in fourth place; as such the Champions League third qualifying round spot and all spots below will be pushed back one position.

 Clubs

 A total of 74 clubs have played in Ligue 1 from its foundation in the 1932–33 season to the start of the 2025–26 season.
-Currently, Marseille, Montpellier, Nice and Rennes are the only founding members of the league to be playing in Ligue 1.
+Currently, Marseille, Nice and Rennes are the only founding members of the league to be playing in Ligue 1.
 Paris Saint-Germain is the only club to have not suffered points relegation.
 They earned promotion to the first division for the 1974–75 season and have not faltered down since.
 Paris Saint-Germain was administratively relegated by the league following its split from Paris FC in 1972, but returned to the top flight two seasons later.
+The league has been won on multiple occasions by Monaco, the presence of which within the league makes it a cross-border competition.

 Internationally, the most well-known Ligue 1 clubs include Paris Saint-Germain, Marseille, Lyon, Monaco and Lille.